luau-lang/site/_posts/2023-11-01-luau-recap-november-2023.md

 a //= 2           -- a == 1
 ```

-You can also overload this operator by implementing the `__idiv` metamethod.
+For numbers, `a // b` is equivalent to `math.floor(a / b)`, and you can also overload this operator by implementing the `__idiv` metamethod.
+The syntax and semantics are borrowed from Lua 5.3 (although Lua 5.3 has an integer type while we don't, we tried to match the behavior to be as close as possible).

+## Native Codegen Beta

+We are actively working on our new native code generation module that can significantly improve performance of compute-dense scripts by compiling them to X64 (Intel/AMD) or A64 (ARM) machine code and executing that natively.

+When working with open-source releases, all binaries now have native code generation support compiled in by default; you need to pass `--codegen` command line flag to enable it.
+We have also integrated native code generation into Roblox Studio [as a beta feature](https://devforum.roblox.com/t/luau-native-code-generation-preview-studio-beta/2572587), which requires manual annotation of select scripts with `--!native` comment.

+Since then, we've made some improvements:

 ## Analysis Improvements

 The `break` and `continue` keywords can now be used in loop bodies to refine variables.
+This was contributed by a community member - thank you, [AmberGraceSoftware](https://github.com/AmberGraceSoftware)!

 ```lua
 function f(objects: {{value: string?}})